FormidableLabs/react-music/README.md

 - Currently only the 4/4 time signature is supported
 - Hot reloading doesn't work
-- Post mount prop updates don't propagate to the parent song
-- The viz will be decoupled from the `Song` component, with an external API
-- `Synth` components need a filter prop
 - `Synth` presets need to be added
 - Record/Ouput audio file
 - Optional working mixing board alongside viz
-- Monophonic/Polyphonic prop settings and sample trigger modes
-- Note based detuning for Sampler
 - Sampler sample maps

 ## License